-Treasury Directive 12-11, Authorities of the Senior Procurement Executive, delegates to the SPE responsibility for monitoring and evaluation of the Departmentwide procurement function.
+Treasury Directive 12-11, Authorities of the Senior Procurement Executive, delegates to the SPE responsibility for monitoring and evaluation of the Department-wide procurement function.
 This may include a broad review of a Bureau contracting organization or a targeted review of a specific Bureau, program, initiative, or focus area.
 OMB Memorandum "Conducting Acquisition Assessments under OMB Circular A-123" dated May 21, 2008 and OMB Circular A-123 may be used as a guide, as appropriate.
 The SPE will notify Bureaus of its intent to conduct such review.

-1004.7301 Bureau responsibilities.
+1004.7301 Bureau Responsibilities.

 (a) The HCA is responsible for monitoring and evaluation of their Bureau-wide procurement function.
 The HCA shall establish an appropriate mechanism to accomplish this.
 OMB Memorandum "Conducting Acquisition Assessments under OMB Circular A-123" dated May 21, 2008 and OMB Circular A-123 may be used as a guide, as appropriate, in supporting such monitoring and evaluations.
+The HCA may re-delegate monitoring and evaluation authority of the acquisition system to officials at a level not lower than the BCPO.